shussain/shuss_handy_scripts/README.md

-# gapp_automization
+# Shuss handy scripts

-Series of scripts to automate common tasks that I do on various Google applications (Calendar, Tasks, etc).
-Mostly meant for me but providing for colleagues and friends to use.
+Series of scripts to automate common tasks and to do lookups for meand to do lookups for me.
+Includes scripts for:

+* inserting common tasks into Google Tasks
+* download upcoming weeks events from Google Calendar, etc